NEW: FUKAMUSHI SENCHA YAMAKAI AND TSUYUHIKARI -20% & ALL SENCHA -10% | YOUR CODE:

 Brewing Guide

-2 heaped teaspoons per 200-300ml (80-85°C) water.
-Steep for 2 min.
-Suitable for several infusions.
-Oriental Beauty is a very changeable and sensitive tea in terms of taste.
-For a particularly high level of sweetness and aroma, we recommend a water temperature of 80°C and below.
-For a strong, distinctive taste, a temperature of 90-100°C is the best choice.
+Oriental Beauty is a highly nuanced and sensitive tea in terms of flavour.
+For maximum sweetness and aroma, we recommend a water temperature of 80°C or lower.
+For a stronger, more pronounced taste, a temperature of 90–100°C is the best choice.

 Packaging